johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Currently, all distributed functions must be declared as `async throws`.

 This is because remote calls may fail due to various reasons not present in single-process programming.
-Connections can fail, transport layer timeouts and heartbeats may signal that the call should be considered failed etc. This is in addition to the called function simply throwing and is mostly determined by the sender of the message independently of the calee which lives on a remote node.
+Connections can fail, transport layer timeouts and heartbeats may signal that the call should be considered failed etc. This is in addition to the called function simply throwing and is mostly determined by the sender of the message independently of the callee which lives on a remote node.
 Specifically, remote actor transports often employ health checking protocols to ensure the called side is responsive, and if it is determined to be unavailable, all calls to all actors on such node may have to be considered failed.

 In today's Swift the best way to express such failures is by the functions throwing an `ActorTransportError`.